sjproctor/learn-full-stack-rails/README.md

 - controller - active record query for all the herbs
 - route - get request, added alias, and root to index
 - view - iterated over the active record array to display herb names
-- erbs tags with = display content to the browser, no equal sign don't display
+- notes - erbs tags with `=` display content to the browser, no equal sign don't display

 ### Show